 - Farmers get cash directly and there is no excess wastage of product

 Less wastage = lower prices + a better environmental outcome.

-Costs are reduced as farmers don’t need to spend time away from their farm, spending hours in the hot sun/cold rain setting up and sitting at an outdoor markets, or selling to wholesale distributors, fiddling with cash and change.
-There’s less wastage as they don’t take more product to sell than is required, as the grower in the you tube video explains.
+Costs are reduced as farmers don’t need to spend time away from their farm, spending hours in the hot sun/cold rain setting up and sitting at an outdoor market, or selling to wholesale distributors, or fiddling with cash and change.
+There’s less wastage as they don’t take more product to sell than is required, as the grower in the youtube video explains.